Pre-Calabi--Yau algebras and homotopy double Poisson gebras: Homotopy theory via -morphisms

 \begin{definition}[Moduli space of tensorial pre-Calabi--Yau structures] The \emph{moduli space of tensorial pre-Calabi--Yau structures} on a graded vector space $A$ is the Kan complex $\mathrm{cpCY}\{A\}$ defined by

 where $\Omega_\bullet$ is the Sullivan simplicial commutative algebra of polynomial differential forms of the standard simplicies $\Delta^\bullet$~. \end{definition}

 Similarly, the moduli space of homotopy gebras, introduced by S. Yalin in {\cite[Section 3.1]{Yal16moduli}}, takes the following form here.
-We denote by $\cDPois_\infty$ the cobar construction of the partial coproperad $\cDPois^\antish$, which is given by the quasi-free properad on the desuspension of $\cDPois^\antish$~.
-(We do not consider any coaugmentation ideal here as the partial coproperad $\cDPois^\antish$ fails to be coaugmented.)
+We denote by $\cDPois_\infty$ the cobar construction of the Infinitesimal coproperad $\cDPois^\antish$, which is given by the quasi-free properad on the desuspension of $\cDPois^\antish$~.
+(We do not consider any coaugmentation ideal here as the infinitesimal coproperad $\cDPois^\antish$ fails to be coaugmented.)
 Since $\cDPois^\antish$ is non-negatively graded, the dg properad $\cDPois_\infty$ is cofibrant.

 \begin{definition}[Moduli space of curved homotopy double Poisson gebra structures] The \emph{moduli space of curved homotopy double Poisson gebra structures} on a dg vector space $A$ is the Kan complex $\cDPois_\infty\{A\}$ defined by